strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

 ### <img width="28" src="../assets/plugins/icon_i18n-plugin.png"> Internationalization plugin

-The Internationalization plugin is installed by default on all Strapi applications running on version 3.6.0 or higher.
-For lower versions, a migration is needed (see [Update Strapi version](https://strapi.io/documentation/developer-docs/latest/update-migration-guides/update-version.html) in the developer documentation), as well as a manual installation of the plugin (see [Installing plugins via the Marketplace](installing-plugins-via-marketplace.md)).
+The Internationalization plugin is installed by default on all v4 Strapi applications, but can be deactivated.

 This plugin allows to manage content in different languages, called "locales".
 With the Internationalization plugin, it is possible to: